 5.8 If you request the provision of services which are not included within the service package you have subscribed to, the fees for such service will, if provided, be payable in advance.

-5.12 We reserve the right to set off any monies that we may owe to you against any monies that you may owe to us.
+5.13 We reserve the right to set off any monies that we may owe to you against any monies that you may owe to us.
+Non-Payment, Late Payment

-5.13.1 an administration fee of £5 plus VAT will be applied per overdue payment per month; and
+5.14.1 an administration fee of £5 plus VAT will be applied per overdue payment per month;

 7. DATA PROTECTION